microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 ✅ Think for a minute how different a web developer's working environment is versus that of a data scientist.

-## up and Running with Scikit-Learn
+## Up and running with Scikit-learn

-Now that Python is set up in your local environment, and you are comfortable with Jupyter notebooks, let's get equally comfortable with Scikit-Learn (pronounce it `sci` as in `science`).
-Scikit-Learn provides an [extensive API](https://scikit-learn.org/stable/modules/classes.html#api-ref) to help you perform ML tasks.
+Now that Python is set up in your local environment, and you are comfortable with Jupyter notebooks, let's get equally comfortable with Scikit-learn (pronounce it `sci` as in `science`).
+Scikit-learn provides an [extensive API](https://scikit-learn.org/stable/modules/classes.html#api-ref) to help you perform ML tasks.

 According to their [website](https://scikit-learn.org/stable/getting_started.html), "Scikit-learn is an open source machine learning library that supports supervised and unsupervised learning.
 It also provides various tools for model fitting, data preprocessing, model selection and evaluation, and many other utilities."

-In this course, you will use Scikit-Learn and other tools to build machine learning models to perform what we call 'traditional machine learning' tasks.
+In this course, you will use Scikit-learn and other tools to build machine learning models to perform what we call 'traditional machine learning' tasks.
 We have deliberately avoided neural networks and deep learning, as they are better covered in our forthcoming 'AI for Beginners' curriculum.

-Scikit-Learn makes it straightforward to build models and evaluate them for use.
+Scikit-learn makes it straightforward to build models and evaluate them for use.
 It is primarily focused on using numeric data and contains several ready-made datasets for use as learning tools.
 It also includes pre-built models for students to try.
-Let's explore the process of loading prepackaged data and using a built in estimator  first ML model with Scikit-Learn with some basic data.
+Let's explore the process of loading prepackaged data and using a built in estimator  first ML model with Scikit-learn with some basic data.

-## Exercise - your First Scikit-Learn Notebook
+## Exercise - your first Scikit-learn notebook

-> This tutorial was inspired by the [Linear Regression example](https://scikit-learn.org/stable/auto_examples/linear_model/plot_ols.html#sphx-glr-auto-examples-linear-model-plot-ols-py) on Scikit-Learn's web site.
+> This tutorial was inspired by the [linear regression example](https://scikit-learn.org/stable/auto_examples/linear_model/plot_ols.html#sphx-glr-auto-examples-linear-model-plot-ols-py) on Scikit-learn's web site.

 In the _notebook.ipynb_ file associated to this lesson, clear out all the cells by pressing the 'trash can' icon.

-In this section, you will work with a small dataset about diabetes that is built into Scikit-Learn for learning purposes.
+In this section, you will work with a small dataset about diabetes that is built into Scikit-learn for learning purposes.
 Imagine that you wanted to test a treatment for diabetic patients.
 Machine Learning models might help you determine which patients would respond better to the treatment, based on combinations of variables.
-Even a very basic Regression model, when visualized, might show information about variables that would help you organize your theoretical clinical trials.
+Even a very basic regression model, when visualized, might show information about variables that would help you organize your theoretical clinical trials.

-✅ There are many types of Regression methods, and which one you pick depends on the answer you're looking for.
-If you want to predict the probable height for a person of a given age, you'd use Linear Regression, as you're seeking a **numeric value**.
-If you're interested in discovering whether a type of cuisine should be considered vegan or not, you're looking for a **category assignment** so you would use Logistic Regression.
-You'll learn more about Logistic Regression later.
+✅ There are many types of regression methods, and which one you pick depends on the answer you're looking for.
+If you want to predict the probable height for a person of a given age, you'd use linear regression, as you're seeking a **numeric value**.
+If you're interested in discovering whether a type of cuisine should be considered vegan or not, you're looking for a **category assignment** so you would use logistic regression.
+You'll learn more about logistic regression later.
 Think a bit about some questions you can ask of data, and which of these methods would be more appropriate.

 Let's get started on this task.